 - At JP Morgan, lawyers spent thousands of hours studying financial deals.
 Now, an Al system is doing the challenging job of interpreting commercialloan agreements, taking on a task that has swallowed 360,000 hours of work by lawyers and loan officers.
 The AI system reviews documents in seconds and is less prone to error.
-The system has cut down on loan-servicing mistakes, many of which originated from human error in interpreting 12,000 new wholesale contracts per year.
+The system has cut down on loan-servicing mistakes, many of which originated from human error in interpreting 12,000 new wholesale contracts per year3.
 A similar experience is highlighted by Mohammed Marikar, Director of Intelligence & Automation at Royal Bank of Canada: "The role of the system is to augment human analysis.
-Al offers the ability to scale our capacity 10,000-fold of human analysis and scale back as and when needed." - Siemens has developed a neural network-based Al to optimize the combustion processes in their

-- flagship gas turbines.
+Al offers the ability to scale our capacity 10,000-fold of human analysis and scale back as and when needed." - Siemens has developed a neural network-based Al to optimize the combustion processes in their flagship gas turbines.
 The system has, in tests, already bettered human experts.
 After an expert set the turbine manually to minimum emission, Al took control of the combustion unit.
-Within two minutes, it reduced the emission value further by 20%.
-Jonas Albertson, Managing Director, Atlas Copco-a Swedish industrial tools and equipment manufacturer-says: "Typically, when you move to more autonomous solutions, you gain >20% productivity improvement at the lower cost." - Mastercard intends using AI to improve the overall accuracy of real-time approvals of genuine transactions while reducing the number of false declines.
+Within two minutes, it reduced the emission value further by 20%4.
+Jonas Albertson, Managing Director, Atlas Copco-a Swedish industrial tools and equipment manufacturer-says: "Typically, when you move to more autonomous solutions, you gain >20% productivity improvement at the lower cost." • Mastercard intends using AI to improve the overall accuracy of real-time approvals of genuine transactions while reducing the number of false declines.
 Mastercard estimates that the value of false declines is over 13 times greater than the total amount lost to actual card fraud and that a third of customers stop shopping at retailers after being falsely declined.
-By using AI, Mastercard hopes to reduce the overall number of false declines, and thus help their retailer partners.
-Stephen Epstein, VP Product Marketing at Digital Reasoning-a leading Al company-resonates with the thought: "The most immediate improvements are-there is a dramatic reduction of false positives and in operational costs associated with those false positives."
+By using AI, Mastercard hopes to reduce the overall number of false declines, and thus help their retailer partners5.
+Stephen Epstein, VP Product Marketing at Digital Reasoning-a leading AI company-resonates with the thought: "The most immediate improvements are- there is a dramatic reduction of false positives and in operational costs associated with those false positives."

-Figure 4.
-Organizations are seeing benefits across operations, sales, and customer service

-Share of firms implementing AI that observed more than 10 percentage point benefit in the respective area

-35% Improvement in customer service efficiency at KLM using an Al platform

-Al is engaging the customer
+Share of firms implementing AI that observed more than 10 percentage point benefit in the respective area Source: Capgemini Digital Transformation Institute, State of AI survey,N=993 companies that are implementing AI, June 2017 20% Improvement in emission value by Al over a manual setting at a Siemens gas turbine 35% Improvement in customer service efficiency at KLM using an Al platform Al is engaging the customer